 Calling all my salad fans!
 Where you at?
 I have a kale Greek salad recipe to share with you and I swear it’ll knock your socks off.
 Salads are my go to lunch during the week because it’s easy to make a big batch and it’s the best way (for me) to get my veggies in.
-Sometimes I will have a green smoothie, but salads are where it’s at.
-You can add variety by mixing up your veggies, toppings, and dressing.Eating raw vegetables is important to my diet because they are full of nutrients.
+You can add variety and get real creative by mixing up your veggies, toppings, and dressing.Eating raw vegetables is important to my diet because they are full of nutrients.
 Cooking vegetables can break down these nutrients and although cooked vegetables are still healthy for you, raw veggies are great for optimal health.
 Now this rule is a blanket statement and doesn’t apply to all vegetables.
 Some vegetables (like kale) can be taxing on the digestive system because it’s hard for our bodies to break it down.
 It’s important to prepare the kale right so you are still getting those nutrients in without hurting your digestive system in the process!
+Kale is one of those superfoods that is very nutrient dense and a great part of a healthy diet.
+This article gives you a breakdown of how healthy kale really is.
+If leafy greens are too intimidating for you, try them in a green smoothie; I promise you won’t even taste them!

 So enough with this health lesson, lets talk about these dolmas thoughhh.
 These are seriously underrated and I could eat them all day everyday.
 In case you don’t know, dolmas are stuffed grape leaves.
 Trader Joe’s actually sells them in a can, which I was skeptical of at first, but they are bomb.